Open: 11:30am - 10:00pm, 7 days a week

 1/4 lb house roasted peanuts with chiles and lime leaf

 Fine Print: We use peanuts, shrimp, meat, cage-free eggs, sugar, salt, wheat & dairy products in our preparations.
 We buy local and natural when possible and practical.
 We do not use MSG.
 If you have allergies or fears, ask for a list of ingredients.
 Vegetarian options are noted on the menu.
 Please, no substitutions.
 A charge of $2/person will be charged for desserts supplied by customer.
+An 18% gratuity will be added to the check for parties of 5 or more.
 Due to outrageous merchant fees, a minimum purchase of $10 is mandatory for credit and debit cards.
 We will split payments with up to 3 cards, after which there will be a $1 charge for each additional card.
 We do not accept prepaid debit cards.
 Sorry and thanks for understanding!
 PS Corkage fee for BYOB wine is $10 per bottle, $3 per 12 oz bottle of beer and $6 per 750ml of beer.